Arctursus12/minesweeper/README.md

 # Minesweeper
-A C++ implementation of Minesweeper, a game where the objective is to flag all the mines on a field without touching them.
+A C++ implementation of Minesweeper, a game where the objective is to flag all the mines on a field without touching them.<br>
+If you encounter any bugs – first of all, congratulations, I don't know how you did that, and second of all, report them so I *maybe* fix them.

 ## Objective
 - Locate all 12 mines by planting flags on them